go-fuego/fuego/README.md

 	fuego.Post(s, "/", myController).
 		Description("This route does something").
 		Summary("This is my summary").
-		Tags("MyTag"). // A tag is set by default according to the return type (can be desactivated) Deprecated()
+		Tags("MyTag"). // A tag is set by default according to the return type (can be deactivated) Deprecated()

 	s.Run()